sul-dlss/dor-services-app/README.md

 A complete set of results will be written to `results.txt`.

+Note that the location of the cache can be set with `FEDORA_CACHE` environment variable.

 ### Validate mapping to Fedora from Cocina
 ```
 $ bin/validate-to-fedora -h